Willam Gould - Architectural Preservation LLC - 102 Angel Road, Pomfret Center, Connecticut 06259, ph#860-974-3448

 William Gould, Architectural Preservation, LLC furnishes dismantled historic barns from the seventeenth, eighteenth and nineteenth centuries.
 These antique structures structures are meticulously documented, labeled, and packaged in order to preserve their historic character throughout the entire shipping and reconstruction process.
 We offer on this page a list of endangered historic barns available for sale.
 Our antique barn packages include all available sound original frame and finish elements including the timber frame, blocking and nailers, exterior finish woodwork, doors, windows, flooring, hardware and also including masonry.
 After three decades of dismantling and preserving these important historic structures, we have refined our storage and labeling systems to allow reconstruction by any qualified builder.
 We ourselves have long experience in assembling and erecting dismantled historic barns and can, in consultation with your architect, furnish you with a complete turnkey proposal for contracting the whole project.
 Alternatively, we can deliver the building to your site for installation by your own qualified project team.
 Check this space as we post "new" historic barns as they become available.

-Terry Barn
+Middlefield Barn

 Click the thumbnail image to view more images of this building.

-Terrye Barn
+Middlefield Barn

 Click the thumbnail image to view more images of this building.

-Oxford Barn
+Dover Barn

 Click the thumbnail image to view more images of this building.

-Rome Barn
+Dover Barn

 Click the thumbnail image to view more images of this building.